adilhusain01/clawpay/README.md

 **No merchant opt-in.
 No card on file.
 No human in the loop.**

 > x402 requires the website to support it.
-PayClaw works on every site that accepts Visa/Mastercard.
+ClawPay works on every site that accepts Visa/Mastercard.

 ## Why It's Secure

 - **On-demand, per-transaction cards** - a fresh card with an exact spend limit, every time.
 Your agent never holds a reusable number.
 - **Spend-capped** - even if the card leaks, it can only be charged once for that exact amount, then it's dead.
 - **You hold the crypto** - USDC stays in your wallet until you sign.
-PayClaw never custodies your funds.
+ClawPay never custodies your funds.
 - **No conversion** - you don't sell crypto for fiat.
 Escrow holds USDC, card issuance is triggered on-chain confirmation.

 ## How It Works